 Please note: this discussion paper has been updated after initial publication, with updates to pages 3, 9, 10 and 12.

-The MAV will also undertake a complementary engagement process with the 38 councils to discuss their views in more detail.
-Councils can access MAV updates by visiting the MAV Members Website.
+The MAV has undertaken a complementary engagement process with the 38 councils to discuss their views in more detail.
+Councils can access the MAV updates by visiting the MAV Members Website.

-Updates will be provided by DELWP, MAV and MW through their respective networks.
-We will also be conducting workshops, meetings and further engagement with targeted stakeholders.
+Updates will be provided by DELWP, the MAV and MW through their respective networks.
 Please use the contact portal on this page if you would like more information.

 Next steps for MUSIA